Rahul-Lahoti/Credit-Risk-Assessment/README.md

 Code Structure
 The code is divided into several sections, each performing a specific task:

-Importing the necessary libraries
-Loading the dataset
-Checking for missing values
-Calculating and visualizing the correlation matrix Analyzing the correlation with the target variable Checking for multicollinearity using VIF (Variance Inflation Factor) Examining class imbalance in the target variable Detecting outliers using z-scores
-Building a logistic regression model to predict default Performing feature importance analysis using permutation importance Building a Random Forest Classifier model with hyperparameter tuning Building a Support Vector Machine (SVM) model with hyperparameter tuning Building a Logistic Regression model
-Evaluating and comparing the performance of the models using various metrics

 The analysis includes
 - Data cleaning
 - Exploratory data analysis (EDA)